 Dr. Dietrick gained a particular interest in the emerging fields of joint preservation and cartilage transplantation of the hip and knee while in San Diego, and he continues to perform research and give lectures on these topics.
 In his clinical practice, Dr. Dietrick chooses to focus on joint replacement surgery of the hip and knee, including primary and revision hip and knee replacement, minimally invasive surgical techniques, and computer assisted navigation.

 Dr. Fraipont’s special interest in Sports Medicine offers the patient both non-surgical and surgical alternatives.
-He lectures locally on related Sports Medicine topics and is the team physician for Azusa Pacific University and California Institute of Technology.
+He lectures locally on related Sports Medicine topics and is Head Team Physician for both Azusa Pacific University and California Institute of Technology.
 Additionally, he's the Team Physician for USC's Men's Ice Hockey Team.
-As an instructor for Congress Medical Associates Shoulder and Elbow Sports Medicine Orthopedic Fellowship, he remains on the forefront of knowledge and skills arthroscopic sports surgery topics.
+As an instructor for Congress Medical Associates Shoulder and Elbow Sports Medicine Orthopedic Fellowship, he remains on the forefront of advanced sports medicine topics.
 He is certified by the Board of Orthopedic Surgery.

 Having gained a Masters' Degree from USC's Marshall School of Business, Dr. Fraipont presides as the Managing Partner for Congress Medical Associates.
 He is well versed on the many business issues related to healthcare.
-Originally from Canada, Dr. Fraipont continues to play competitive ice hockey and coaches locally for the Pasadena Maple Leafs.
+Originally from Canada, Dr. Fraipont continues to play competitive ice hockey.
 Dr Fraipont is married with two children and lives locally in La Canada.

 USC Keck School of Medicine